vlazed/StopMotionHelper/TUTORIAL_2.md

 Once you have selected the bonemerged entity, you can start animating the bonemerged entity through a tool such as the Ragdoll Mover (RGM).

+There are a few behavior quirks to be aware of when animating bonemerged entities with either the Advanced Bonemerge Tool (ABT) or the Composite Bonemerge Tool (CBT).
+The following bulletpoints list some gotchas when working with these entities, assuming the user also uses Ragdoll Mover (RGM).

+- CBT uses the same bone manipulation features (inflating bone scale, moving the bones with Edit Bones, using RGM) as Stop Motion Helper.
+If you are parenting an entity onto a bone using CBT, SMH will override your settings.
+It is recommended that you use ABT to parent the entity instead, as it stores its own offsets.
+- With ABT, Ragdoll Mover does not update its gizmo position when going between keyframes on SMH.
+You will need to reselect the bone (press R twice) to update the gizmo position.

 ### Visualizing Bone Motion Paths

 ![Stop Motion Helper Motion Paths](./docs/smh_motionpaths.png)